mackenr/nlp_project/README.md

 In order to reproduce the project follow the steps below:

-  - Clone or download the entire repo and run the files prefixed with aquire, prepare, and explore.
+  - Clone or download the entire repo and run the files prefixed with aquire, prepare,explore and modeling (all files in repo).
   - Read the comments in the code as there are sections that need to be uncommented once to generate files.
   - Generate a personal access token at https://github.com/settings/tokens
   - Add your own env.py file to the directory containing your own 'github_token and 'github_username